-- Explore the best of Jordan on this exciting 9-night guided group holiday.
+- Experience the best of Jordan on this exciting 9-night guided group holiday.

-- Discover Amman including a traditional cooking class & tours of nearby Jaresh & Ajlun.
+- Discover Amman including a traditional cooking class & tours of nearby Jerash & Ajlun.

-- Visit the sandstone city of Petra including the Treasury & Ad-Deir Monastery.
+- Visit the lost city of Petra & see the iconic Treasury & Ad-Deir Monastery.

-- Camp overnight in Wadi Rum & enjoy a 4x4 jeep tour of the desert.
+- Camp under the stars in a Bedouin tent in Wadi Rum desert & enjoy a 4x4 jeep tour of the sand dunes.

 - Take a boat ride & experience a snorkelling adventure on the Red Sea.

-- Enjoy hikes through Dog Valley, Dana Reserve & the Mujib Nature Reserve.
+- Enjoy Jordan's scenery with hikes through the Dana Reserve & the Mujib Nature Reserve.

-- Relax & unwind with free time at the Dead Sea for swimming or sun bathing.
+- Relax & unwind with free time at the famous Dead Sea for swimming or sun bathing.

 Activity Level: Challenging